ssrg-vt/hermitux/README.md

 # Hermitux test environment

 ## Prerequisites
+  - Recommended system: Debian 9 (GlibC support is not assured on newer distributions)
   - HermitCore prerequisites (https://github.com/RWTH-OS/HermitCore)
   - HermitCore toolchain installed in /opt/hermit (the one coming from the debian repositories mentionned in HermitCore GitHub repositories works fine)